Super-Protocol/docs/docs/fundamentals/index.md

 Super Protocol users can register providers on Super Protocol.
 Providers can share and monetize their applications and datasets by offering them to other users.
 Since Super Protocol is still in the testnet stage, monetization is only possible with test tokens as a demonstration.

 Provider registration and offer creation are available for anyone to try.
 Currently, this functionality requires CLI and is aimed at advanced users.
 Upcoming releases will bring an updated Marketplace, additional features, and a more convenient GUI-based workflow.
-Refer to the [Providers and offers](/developers/cli_guides/providers_offers) guide to register a provider and create an offer.
+Refer to the Providers and Offers guide for step-by-step instructions on how to register a provider and create an offer.

 ## Offers